Mathewclementina/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that creates a directory name my_first_directory in the/tmp/ directory
+Ascript that copies all the HTML files from the current wirking directory to the parent of the working directory